noleae04/newegg_webscraper/README.md

 # Functionality

-All you have to do is run the program with Python 3 and it will produce a .csv file that you can open in a spreadsheet processor
+Run the program with Python 3 and it will produce a .csv file that you can open in a spreadsheet processor (e.g. Excel, Openoffice Calc)

 # Bugs